themaxsandelin/barjs/README.md

 - `iterations (Number or Object)`: The number of iterations between 0 and the max value of one or both of the axies.
 You can either define the value as a Number, then it will be applied to both axies (if two axies are used).
 You can also define it as an Object and then define individual iterations for both axies.

 - `titles (Array)`: The titles to be rendered on either or both axies, which is the bold text on the top left of the chart on the Y-axis and on the bottom right on the X-axis.
 If you use only 1 axis, the chart will use only the first value in the Array.
 If you use both axies the chart requires two values in the `titles Array`.

+- `spacing (Number)`: Specifies the spacing in between the bars in pixels.

 - `disable (Array)`: A list of properties to disable in the rendering of the chart.
 Supported values: